~ Bio ~

 Eric Ray (accordion, vocals)

 Accordionist Eric Ray graduated from Duquesne University in Pittsburgh, PA, having earned a Bachelor of Science in Business Administration.
 During his four years of study he concurrently toured the United States and Canada with the Duquesne University Tamburitzans, the country's longest-running company dedicated to the performance of eastern European music, song, and dance.

 Originally a classically trained pianist, Eric has pursued both classical as well as numerous folk genres of accordion performance, having received instruction from such renowned performers as Dee Langley, Vladimir Mollov, Peggy Müller, Viatcheslav Semionov, Joe Smiell, and numerous others.
 He performs regularly on three classes of free reed instruments, including piano accordion, Russian chromatic accordion (Bayan), as well as Austrian diatonic button accordion (Steirische Harmonika).
 Eric's performance highlights include appearances with the 2006-2007 MMEA All-State Orchestra, Flying Foot Forum, Ethnic Dance Theatre Folk Orchestra, Szászka, as well as Mila Vocal Ensemble.

 As a performer of folk music, Eric specializes in the performance idioms of upper Bavarian and Austrian folk music, as well as those of Balkan and eastern European styles of accordion performance.
-In addition to regular solo work and numerous collaborations, Eric also performs regularly with the Minneapolis-based Ukrainian Village Band, of which he is a founding member, as well as Almkaffee, a duo specializing in the traditional instrumental music of the mountainous regions of upper Bavaria and Austria.
+In addition to regular solo work and numerous collaborations, Eric has also performed with the Minneapolis-based Ukrainian Village Band, of which he is a founding member, as well as Almkaffee, a duo specializing in the traditional instrumental music of the mountainous regions of upper Bavaria and Austria.